Developer testing tools, scenarios, and capabilities

-- Using code coverage to determine how much code is being tested
+- Use code coverage to determine how much code is being tested

 - Unit testing, code coverage and code clone analysis with Visual Studio (Lab)

-Test Explorer help developers create, manage, and get maximum benefit from unit testing.
+Test Explorer helps developers create, manage, and run unit tests.

 - Get started with unit testing